-It was during India's only Test against Zimbabwe in October 1992 that Sanjay Manjrekar scored the fifth slowest Test century.
+It was during the Indian cricket team’s only Test against Zimbabwe in October 1992 that Sanjay Manjrekar scored the fifth slowest Test century.
 It’s also the slowest Test century by an Indian player.

 Zimbabwe had scored a whopping 456 in the first innings, and India needed a quality start to churn out anything positive from the game.
 Contrary to what was expected, the top-order collapsed, and by the time they had 219 runs on board, India had lost seven wickets.
 The only positive at the time was a certain Sanjay Manjrekar, who took 500 minutes to score his ton while facing 397 balls.
 India were eventually bowled out on Day 5, and now that there wasn't much time left, Zimbabwe decided to bat through the rest of the day to play out a draw.

-This is when Crowe decided to step up and play out one of his finest innings.
-Taking out his time to settle, the captain completed his ton in 516 minutes and remained unbeaten at 120 off 398 deliveries.
-He was duly supported by Sir Richard Hadlee, who scored 151 not-out, as the game was drawn.
+This is when Jeff Crowe decided to step up and play out one of his finest innings.
+Taking out his time to settle, the Kiwi captain completed his ton in 516 minutes and remained unbeaten at 120 off 398 deliveries.
+He was duly supported by Sir Richard Hadlee, who scored 151 not out, as the game was drawn.

-Sri Lanka toured Zimbabwe in October 1994 for a full-fledged Test and ODI series, and it was during the first Test that Asanka Gurusinha scored the third slowest Test century of all time.
+Sri Lanka toured Zimbabwe in October 1994 for a full-fledged Test and ODI series, and it was during the first Test that Asanka Gurusinha scored the third slowest hundred in Test.

-Having won the toss and elected to bat, the Lankan Lions lost Roshan Mahanama quite early in the game, but Zimbabwe were duly unaware of what was to follow.
-Gurusinha combined with Sanjeeva Ranatunga to stitch a 217 run partnership, with both getting a ton.
+Having won the toss and elected to bat, Sri Lanka lost Roshan Mahanama early but Zimbabwe were duly unaware of what was to follow.
+Asanka Gurusinha combined with Sanjeeva Ranatunga to stitch a 217 run partnership, with both the Sri Lankan batsmen getting a ton.
 Gurusinha, in particular, took a whopping 535 minutes to reach the landmark before eventually ending his innings at 128 off 461 deliveries.

-Australia toured South Africa back in January 1958, and during the third Test of the tour, Jackie McGlew gave the visitors a subtle run for their money.
+Australia toured South Africa in January 1958, and during the third Test of the tour, Jackie McGlew gave the visitors a run for their money.

-Australia, having won the toss, decided to bat and put a below-par total of 163 onboard, with only captain Ian Craig scoring a half-century.
-South Africa, on their part, failed to ooze any sort of confidence as their middle-order collapsed like a pack of card.
-McGlew, however, combined with John Waite to stitch a 231-run stand, with the former scoring a century in 545 minutes.
+Australia decided to bat and put a below-par total of 163 onboard, with only captain Ian Craig scoring a half-century.
+Opener Jackie McGlew saw his team tottering at 28/2 in response but then joined hands with John Waite to stitch a 231-run stand, with the former scoring a century in 545 minutes.

 During the first Test of England's tour of Pakistan in December 1977, Pakistan opener Mudassar Nazar scored 114 off 449 deliveries; an innings which lasted a whopping 591 minutes.
 He took nearly 10 hours in what is the slowest 100 in Test.